 Privacy rights

-The Queensland Information Privacy Act 2009 (the Act) provides a right for individuals to have their personal information collected and handled in accordance with certain rules or ‘privacy principles’.
+The Queensland Information Privacy Act 2009 (the IP Act) provides a right for individuals to have your personal information collected and handled in accordance with certain rules or privacy principles.
+The Information Privacy and Other Legislation Amendment Act 2023 (IPOLA Act) was passed by Parliament on 29 November 2023, amending the IP Act, Right to Information Act 2009 and related provisions in other legislation.

-The privacy principles only apply to Queensland Government agencies.
-The Act does not cover actions by individual citizens, private sector organisations or the community sector.
+The privacy principles only apply to Queensland Government agencies—the IP Act doesn’t cover actions by individual citizens, private sector organisations or the community sector.
 Organisations with an annual turnover of more than $3 million and private sector health service providers are subject to the Australian Government's privacy legislation.

 The privacy principles include: